 top of page

-Shouting lots of messages at once means that no-one can hear anything.
+Shouting lots of messages at once just creates white noise.

 How many messages do you want to get across in your marketing?

-How many messages do you NEED to get across in your marketing is a very different question.
+How many messages you NEED to get across in your marketing is a very different thing.

-What you can end up with is a bunch of headlines that have the same effect of shouting at your potential customer so much, that they can’t take anything in, it all just becomes white noise.
+If you try and say too much you can end up with a bunch of headlines that have the same effect of shouting at your potential customer so much, that they can’t take anything in, it all just becomes white noise and they look away to someone else who is communicating clearly.

 I’ve had clients in the past give me enough text to fill an A4 sheet that they ask me to squeeze on a single sided A5 leaflet.
-That can get tricky!
+That can get really tricky so I'd go back and ask more questions about their objective and see if we can come up with another solution.

-Some have about 6 different messages to get across at once.
+Some clients have asked me to communicate about 6 different messages at once.

-You need to ask yourself ‘what is your main objective here?’
-What’s the most important thing I want them to get from this?
+What you need to do first is ask yourself ‘what is my main objective here?’
+Who am I talking to, exactly?
+Is there one section of my target market that I can relate to in a particular way?
+What’s the most important thing I want that part of my audience to get from this?

 It’s way more effective to prioritise which message you want to lead with, tease people in and get them interested.
 Only then will you be able to hold their attention long enough to tell more of your story.